Oh Daddy (Fleetwood Mac song)

 "Oh Daddy" is a song written by Christine McVie that was first performed by the British-American rock band Fleetwood Mac as the tenth song off their 1977 album Rumours.

+The song was played throughout the band's Rumours and Tusk world tours, and resurfaced for the 1997 The Dance tour before disappearing once again.

 Background

-Christine McVie wrote "Oh Daddy" for the band's drummer, Mick Fleetwood.
+Christine McVie stated in a series of 1977 interviews that she wrote the song about Mick Fleetwood's separation from his erstwhile wife, Jenny Boyd.
 At the time, Fleetwood was the only father in the band, with two daughters.
-Fleetwood has described the song as one of his favorite Fleetwood Mac songs of all time.
-However, both Lindsey Buckingham's former girlfriend Carol Ann Harris and Stevie Nicks' biographer Zoe Howe have written that the song was originally written for the band's lighting director, who McVie had been dating at the time.
-Both Harris and Howe contend McVie only later claimed that the song was written for Fleetwood.

 Producer Ken Caillat described "Oh Daddy" as "a beautiful, airy song."
 He noted that getting the proper tempo was particularly tricky since it sounded rushed at a quicker tempo but lethargic at a slower pace.
 Fleetwood Mac biographer Cath Carroll praised McVie's vocal and likened the song to a "sexy, old English version of The Rolling Stones' 'Fool to Cry'."
+Nicks assisted with the lyric 'And I can't walk away from you baby if I tried."
+In 2012, Fleetwood listed "Oh Daddy" as one of his 11 greatest recordings.

+Production

-During the Rumours sessions, the band referred to the song as 'Addy' due to a technical mishap.
+During the Rumours sessions, the band jokingly referred to the song as 'Addy' due to a technical mishap.
 Caillat had made the mistake while playing back a take.
 "We were going to do some overdubs, and while rewinding the tape, a portable tape oscillator fell on the machine, sending it into free-wheel – the reels were spinning out of control.
 I jumped on the machine to stop it - and snapped the tape!
-Oh, man... [laughs] We listened back and there it was: ‘Oh ‘addy.’
-The ‘D’ part of Christine’s vocal was cut off.
+Oh, man... [laughs] We listened back and there it was: 'Oh 'addy.'
+The 'D' part of Christine's vocal was cut off.
 My heart sunk."

+Early on in the recording process, Caillat applied a delay effect onto the song to give the musicians a better understanding of what the song would sound like with audio effects.
 Near the end of one take, Christine McVie played random notes on her keyboard to grab the attention of the engineers in the control room.
 The band opted to keep these unplanned additions in the final version of the song.

-In 1978, it was released as a single in Japan, with "I Don't Want to Know" as the B-side.

-"Oh Daddy" was played consistently throughout the band's Rumours and Tusk world tours, and resurfaced for the 1997 The Dance tour before disappearing once again.